mhosseinf/project2_gr5_Crowdfunding_ETL/README.md

 # Crowdfunding Database Schema

 The section 4 of the project is about a PostgreSQL schema for creating a Crowdfunding Database.
-The schema includes four CSV files: `contacts`, `category`, `subcategory`, and `campaign ' created in the previous steps and stored in the output folder.
+The schema includes creating: `contacts`, `category`, `subcategory`, and `campaign' tables using four CSV files created in the previous steps and stored in the output folder.

 ## 1-contacts Table